-The inaugural Words on the Waves Writers Festival will take place June 11 – 14, 2021.
+The second outing of Words on the Waves Writers Festival will take place June 3 – 6, 2022.
 It will primarily be held at select venues in Umina Beach, a sun-drenched coastal village on the Central Coast, NSW.

-The 2021 Words on the Waves Writers Festival will run from Saturday 12 June to Sunday 13 June 2021, with a launch celebration on the evening of Friday 11 June and a literary cruise on Monday 14 June.
+The 2022 Words on the Waves Writers Festival main program will run from Saturday 4 June to Sunday 5 June 2022, with launch celebrations on the Friday 3 June and a literary cruise on Monday 6 June.

 Sign up here for exciting news and programming updates.

-The Schools Program will take place on Friday 11 June 2021.
+The Schools Program will take place in the first week of June 2022.

-The full 2021 program for the June festival will be available in 2021, sign up here for updates.
+The full 2022 program for both the June festival and the March Wagstaffe event will be available in 2022, sign up here for updates.

 We will advise where you can pick up your hard copy of the program closer to the date.